koldushko-sergey/TehPro/README.md

 # TehPro
-Production project for furniture company
+Production project for furniture company.
 These files were copied from my current project to familiarize with my code style.